-- 1.3.1 Conventions and definitions of navigation concepts such as reference frames, time systems, etc., are provided in reference [1]. - 1.3.2 The following conventions apply throughout this Recommended Standard: - the words 'shall' and 'must' imply a binding and verifiable specification; - the word 'should' implies an optional, but desirable, specification; - the word 'may' implies an optional specification; - the words 'is', 'are', and 'will' imply statements of fact.
+- 1.3.1 Conventions and definitions of navigation concepts such as reference frames, time systems, etc., are provided in reference [1][1]. - 1.3.2 The following conventions apply throughout this Recommended Standard:

-$^1$ It has been suggested that the statement regarding navigation solutions being standardized by SP3 is not correct, because SP3 prescribes equidistant data (ephemerides), which are in general not provided by each GPS/GNSS receiver.
-It was proposed that the navigation solution data (epoch, x, y, z, $v_x$ , $v_y$ , $v_z$ ) should be provided in the TDM, with the velocities as optional values.
+1 It has been suggested that the statement regarding navigation solutions being standardized by SP3 is not correct, because SP3 prescribes equidistant data (ephemerides), which are in general not provided by each GPS/GNSS receiver.
+It was proposed that the navigation solution data (epoch, x, y, z, v_x, v_y, v_z) should be provided in the TDM, with the velocities as optional values.
 However, this would require major changes to the TDM that are contrary to its intended purpose.
 As an alternative, the CCSDS Orbit Data Messages OEM (Orbit Ephemeris Message) (reference [4]) could be used to convey the navigation solution if all position and velocity components are transferred.
 The OEM is already set up to convey all the required values, and can be used to convey orbit reconstructions as well as orbit predictions.
+Also, the CCSDS Navigation Hardware Message (in progress) will be designed to include the GPS point solutions.

-- The word 'participant' denotes an entity that has the ability to acquire or broadcast navigation messages and/or radio frequencies, for example, a spacecraft, a quasar, a tracking station, a tracking instrument, or an agency. - The term 'n/a' or 'N/A' denotes an attribute that is not applicable or not available. - 1.3.3 The following conventions for unit notations apply throughout this Recommended Standard.
+- the words 'shall' and 'must' imply a binding and verifiable specification; - the word 'should' implies an optional, but desirable, specification; - the word 'may' implies an optional specification; - the words 'is', 'are', and 'will' imply statements of fact. - The word 'participant' denotes an entity that has the ability to acquire or broadcast navigation messages and/or radio frequencies, for example, a spacecraft, a quasar, a tracking station, a tracking instrument, or an agency. - The term 'agency' denotes an exchange partner.
+This usage is due to the history of the CCSDS, which was formed as a coalition of the world's space agencies.
+Over time, as the space industry and the CCSDS have evolved, there is a wider group of organizations (e.g., military, commercial) that could utilize CCSDS standards.
+In this document, the term 'agency' is meant to encompass any and all of these exchange partners. - The term 'n/a' or 'N/A' denotes an attribute that is not applicable or not available. - 1.3.3 The following conventions for unit notations apply throughout this Recommended Standard.
 Insofar as possible, an effort has been made to use units that are part of the International System of Units (SI Units); units are either SI base units, SI derived units, or units outside the SI that are accepted for use with the SI (see reference [8]).
-There are a small number of specific cases where units that are more widely used in the navigation community are specified, but every effort has been made to minimize these departures from the SI.
+There are a small number of specific cases where units that are more widely used in the navigation community are specified, but every effort has been made to minimize these departures from the SI dBHz: decibels referenced to one Hz decibels referenced to one Watt deg: degrees of plane angle hPa: hectoPascal

-%: per cent
+%: per-cent